 Conservative treatment for TMD includes rest, ice packs, massage therapy, and medications to relieve pain and inflammation.
-Speech therapy may also be recommended to improve your ability to speak and eat.
+Speech Therapy Sessions roslyn ny may also be recommended to improve your ability to speak and eat.

 Antibiotics may help reduce swelling in your joints and decrease pain caused by TMJ disorders such as TMD or facial nerve trauma that causes numbness or tingling in your face or lips.
 Your doctor may prescribe antibiotics if you develop a sinus infection that causes headaches and facial pain or if you have an ear infection that causes ear pain.

 The treatment for TMD usually involves a combination of physical therapy, rest, and prescription medications to reduce pain and inflammation.
 The best course of action is to schedule an appointment with a dentist from Advantage Dental Care following an injury.